jakub-milasz/ski_jumping_analysis/README.md

 # Ski jumping analysis
 Here you can find some ski jumping analysis based on Kaggle datasets.
+It contains results of almost 4000 ski jumping competitions organized between (roughly)
+2009 and 2021.
+I focused only on Men competitions.
 The project has three parts:
 - Analysis connected with overall trends in ski jumping
 - Tkinter app with individual stats
 - Jump length prediction